Stross

 • 📚 Strongly associated with literary culture thanks to Charles Stross

-• 🕵️♂️ Rare in France, therefore precious for local genealogy enthusiasts
+• 🕵️♂️ Rare in France, therefore valuable for fans of local genealogy

 • 📈 Stable status, calm trend in popularity